-The Flexible Work and Well-Being Center is now engaged in the Work, Family and Health Study, which will continue through 2013.
+The Flexible Work and Well-Being Center is now engaged in the Work, Family and Health Study.
 This collaborative study involves sociologists, psychologists, developmental scholars, economists, and public health scholars who are rigorously examining how workplace conditions - and changes in those conditions - affect the lives of employees and their family members.

-For the Work, Family and Health Study, we are partnering with two organizations that have very different workforces.
-The study involves two companies — one in information technology and another in the health care industry.
-Employees and managers from these organizations will be invited to participate and data will also be gathered from employees' spouses or partners and their children.
+The Work, Family and Health Network partnered with two organizations that have very different workforces: one in information technology and another in the health care industry.
+Employees and managers from these organizations participated and data was also gathered from employees' spouses or partners and their children.